Sometimes we just need some good freelance writing hacks to get our business moving.

-A lot of our freelance writing content is pretty long form.
-Our primary How to Start Freelance Writing blog post is over 7,000 words.
-SEVEN THOUSAND.
+A lot of our freelance writing content here at Location Rebel is pretty in depth.
+Our primary How to Start Freelance Writing blog post is a long post.

 And it’s really good.